yugabyte/yugabyte-db/docs/content/preview/troubleshoot/cluster/replace_failed_peers.md

 type: docs
 ---

-When a raft peer fails, YugabyteDB executes an automatic remote bootstrap to create a new peer from the remaining ones.
+When a Raft peer fails, YugabyteDB executes an automatic remote bootstrap to create a new peer from the remaining ones.

-If a majority of raft peers fail for a given tablet, you need to manually execute the equivalent of a remote bootstrap.
-A list of tablets in is available via the `yb-master-ip:7000/tablet-replication` yb-admin UI.
+If a majority of Raft peers fail for a given tablet, you need to manually execute the equivalent of a remote bootstrap.
+A list of tablets is available via the `yb-master-ip:7000/tablet-replication` yb-admin UI.

 Assume you have a cluster where the following applies: